-Back in September 2007, by the order of the Ministry of Industry and Energy of the Russian Federation, the state Program for establishing a Unified System of Gas Production and Transportation and Gas Supply in Eastern Siberia and the Far East was established with account for potential gas exports to the markets of China and other countries in the Asia Pacific region (Eastern Gas Program).
-The Russian Federation Government instructed PJSC Gazprom to coordinate the activities related to the implementation of the Program.
-The Company formed an extensive resource base in the Russian East with new gas production centres which allowed to execute large-scale infrastructure projects.
+Back in September 2007, the State Program for Establishing a Unified System of Gas Production and Transportation and Gas Supply in Eastern Siberia and the Far East was established under the order of the Russian Ministry of Industry and Energy with account for potential gas exports to the markets of China and other countries in the Asia Pacific region (Eastern Gas Program).
+The Russian Federation Government instructed PJSC Gazprom to coordinate the activities related to the Program.
+The company formed an extensive resource base in the Russian East with new gas production centers which allowed to implement large-scale infrastructure projects.

 In 2012, PJSC Gazprom made the investment decision with regard to field infrastructure development for the Chayanda (Yakutia) and Kovykta (the Irkutsk region) fields, Power of Siberia gas pipeline construction, as well as the construction of the Amur GPP in the Amur region.

-In May 2014, PJSC Gazprom and China National Petroleum Corporation signed a Gas Sales and Purchase Agreement for gas to be supplied via the eastern route.
+In May 2014, PJSC Gazprom and China National Petroleum Corporation signed a sales and purchase agreement for gas to be supplied via the eastern route.

-In May 2014, the order on practical implementation of PJSC Gazprom investment projects was signed in order to supply gas to China and an integrated action plan was approved.
-The plan included development of the Yakutsk and Irkutsk gas production centres, construction of the Power of Siberia gas pipeline and the Amur Gas Processing Plant designed to extract valuable components (helium and ethane, in particular) from gas.
+In May 2014, the order on implementation of PJSC Gazprom's investment projects was signed in order to supply gas to China and an integrated action plan was approved.
+The plan included development of the Yakutsk and Irkutsk gas production centers, construction of the Power of Siberia gas pipeline and the Amur Gas Processing Plant to extract valuable components (helium and ethane, in particular) from gas.

 On October 14, 2015, the President of the Russian Federation Vladimir Putin launched the project, and the first “golden pile" was sunk during the ceremony.

-During the period from 2015 to 2018, site preparation was completed, infrastructure was prepared for full-scale construction: 27 km of access roads were completed, temporary jetty on the river Zeya was built, temporary shift camps with all the infrastructure were built, railroad track from the Trans-Siberian railway to the site of the plant with a length of 17.5 km was built.
+From 2015 to 2018, the site preparation was completed, infrastructure was prepared for full-scale construction: 27 km of access roads were commissioned, a temporary jetty on the Zeya river was built, temporary shift camps with all the infrastructure were built, a 17.5 km long railroad track from the Trans-Siberian railway to the plant site was built.

-In December 2019, Gazprom and Gazprom Pererabotka Blagoveshchensk signed a deal to raise project financing totaling 11.4 billion euros for construction of the Amur Gas Processing Plant.
+In December 2019, Gazprom and Gazprom Pererabotka Blagoveshchensk signed a deal to raise project financing totaling EUR 11.4 billion for the Amur GPP construction.
 The funds are provided by 22 European, Asian and Russian banks.